Institute in Basic Life Principles: ALERT

 The Air Land Emergency Rescue Team (ALERT) is a training program for young men.
+It was started in 1994 and originally was held at IBLP's Northwoods Conference Center before relocating in 2000 to the Big Sandy complex.

-It consists of two components (one does not have to be involved in both to complete the program):
+It consists of three components (one does not have to be involved in all of them to complete the program, though it is strongly recommended):